 - Click OK.

 - Pay-as-you-go: You are billed on an hourly basis based on the used resources.
 We recommend that you select this billing method for short-term use.
-You can reduce costs by releasing your pay-as-you-go instance after you no longer need it.
+You can reduce costs by releasing your pay-as-you-go instance after you no longer need the instance.

 - Replica set instance: The storage capacity of the new instance must be larger than or equal to that of the source instance.